setastart/GalaxiaEditor/documentation/readme.md

 # extra

-- To be used on nginx server.
+- To be used on nginx server, not tested on Apache.
-- Not tested on Apache, but relies on $_SERVER['SERVER_NAME'], which on Apache can be unsafe.

 © Ino Detelic 2017-2018